Winter Driving Tips

 Their tread patterns are also designed to not clog up with snow and efficiently remove water.

 Dedicated winter tyres should be swapped back to summer tyres when the weather warms back up, but all-season tyres can be left on all year round.
 This is because winter tyres tend to become too soft in warmer temperatures, leading to increased wear and fuel consumption.
 Summer tyres provide more grip when the weather’s hot.
+You must ensure that your tyres are in good condition, see how you can look after your tyres here.

 What do I need to know about driving in the rain?